We try and undertake trips lasting several weeks rather than lots of small ones. The reason being

 after all they’re not charities.
 We have no problem with that.
 If the location of a ‘Britstop’ works out for us then we’ll phone ahead, use it and enjoy an evening meal in the bar.
 After all you were going to have to spend money on

-campsite fees, so why not spend it here instead, it frees up the lady of the ‘house’ from the kitchen on the odd night.
+campsite fees, so why not spend it here instead, with the bonus that it frees up the lady of the ‘house’ from the kitchen on the odd night.

 FRENCH PASSION SCHEME